radareorg/radare2-book/analysis/code_analysis.md

 ### Reference control

 The most crucial options that change the analysis results drastically.
-Sometimes some can be disabled to save the time and memory when analysing big binaries.
+Sometimes some can be disabled to save the time and memory when analyzing big binaries.

 - `anal.jmpref` - to allow references creation for unconditional jumps
 - `anal.cjmpref` - same, but for conditional jumps